Bandipotu (2015 film): Plot

-Finally, Vishwa gets Bhale Babu by revealing his knowledge of Bhale Babu's ambition to become Prime Minister of India as well as secret affair, and convinces him to run in the village elections while acting as is campaign manager.
-Their main opponent is Parvathalu (Chandra Mohan), a righteous man who decrys Bhale Babu's rowdyism through his newspaper Agni.
+Finally, Vishwa gets Bhale Babu by revealing his knowledge of Bhale Babu's ambition to become Prime Minister of India as well as secret affair, and convinces him to run in the village elections while acting as his campaign manager.
+Their main opponent is Parvathalu (Chandra Mohan), a righteous man who decries Bhale Babu's rowdyism through his newspaper Agni.
 To stop Parvathalu, Vishwa and Bhale Babu force him to sell his newspaper to them and withdraw.
 But at a press meet for his candidacy's filing, the campaign and manifesto videos are switched with ones that show his misdeeds.
 During the chaos, Jahnavi hugs Vishwa, which Chikati Rao, who had secretly followed Vishwa the whole time, reports to Seshagiri and Makrandam.
 Chikati Rao tries to pin the switch on Vishwa, but it turns out Vishwa had seen Chikati Rao earlier and instead plants the original videos in his bag, allowing him to escape.
 Makrandam and Seshagiri then visit Satyanarayana's house and threaten to kill him, but they came to know that they were being recorded as Vishwa reveals how Parvathalu and some others were merely playing roles in the scam.
-To save their skin, they admit Satyanarayana was wronged and establish a charitable foundation in his name.
+To save themselves, they admit Satyanarayana was wronged and establish a charitable foundation in his name.
 Vishwa reveals that his parents were victims of the original chit fund's scam, which is why he didn't take any fees, and goes back to his life of fraud with a purpose.